5 Reasons You May Be Overweight That Have Nothing to Do With Your Diet

 Your problem may be resolved by going to see an endocrinologist.

 If you suspect thyroid problems, this may be the solution.
-This way, you can detect improper thyroid functioning early and take the necessary steps to keep it from getting worse.
+This way, you can identify improper thyroid functioning early and take the necessary steps to keep it from getting worse.

 You may be overweight because of your adrenal glands.

-Your adrenal glands are the ones that participate in the “fight or flight” instinct, or in other words, how you react to stress.
+Your adrenal glands are the ones that participate in the “fight or flight” instinct.
+In other words, they control how you react to stress.

-When you go through stressful times, your body may respond with hormonal imbalances and this can lead to problems in many areas of your body.
+When you go through stressful times, your body may respond with hormonal imbalances.
+This can lead to problems in many areas of your body.

-In addition, these glands are also the ones in charge of producing the stress hormone (cortisol).
-An elevated cortisol level triggers weight gain the middle part of your body.
+In addition, these glands are also in charge of producing the stress hormone (cortisol).
+An elevated cortisol level triggers weight gain in your midsection.

 - Accumulation of fat around your stomach area